himasha/APIDemoProject/README.md

 README
 ==============================================================================
-pre-requisites
+Pre-requisites

-1. Download WSO2 Micro-gateway from     for installation.
+1.Download WSO2 Micro-gateway toolkit from https://wso2.com/api-management/api-microgateway/  and follow https://docs.wso2.com/display/MG301/Installation+Prerequisites#InstallationPrerequisites-MicrogatewayToolkit for installation.

-2. Download WSO2 Micro-gateway toolkit from  and follow    for installation.
+2. Download WSO2 Micro-gateway runtime from https://wso2.com/api-management/api-microgateway/  and follow https://docs.wso2.com/display/MG301/Installation+Prerequisites#InstallationPrerequisites-MicrogatewayRuntime for installation.

-3. Install ballerina from   .
+3. Download ballerina from https://ballerina.io/downloads/ and follow https://ballerina.io/learn/getting-started/#installing-ballerina for installtion .
 For this demo ballerina - 0.991.0 version is used.

 4. Create a private docker registry if you want to push the docker image in ops process.(optional)

 5. Install Docker, Kubernetes and kubectl.

 Deploying micro-services in Kubernetes

 1. After installing ballerina, run following commands for each service to build and create kubernetes resources.
-You can find the two ballerina services () in micro-services folder.
+You can find the two ballerina services (books_get_service.bal and books_search_service.bal ) in APIDemoProject/micro-services folder.

 ballerina build books_get_service.bal

 This command would create the relevant kubernetes resources and push the docker image to your specified docker registry.
-Once this command is executed, it would provide you a link to the kubernetes resources as below.
+Once above build command is executed, it would provide you with a link to deploy the kubernetes resources as below.
 Copy that command and run it.

 Similarly, execute the same commands for books_search_service.bal